You know you’re low on cash when your favorite place to rent movies is the public library. That was us.

-As newlyweds, Daddypotamus and I made a game of stretching our entry level salaries in every way possible.
+As newlyweds, my husband and I made a game of stretching our entry level salaries in every way possible.
 We bought the cheapest foods we could get our hands on – thirty cent ramen noodle packets, canned tuna and mac & cheese in a box.
 We refinished furniture found at garage sales and thrift stores.
-Our dates consisted of playing croquet in our backyard.
-(And yes, the fence behind us just keeled over one day.
-We did fix it!)
+Our dates consisted of playing croquet in our backyard (And yes, the fence behind us just keeled over one day.
+We fixed it after the photo was taken).

 The True Cost Of Cheap Food

 We thought we were being smart.
-But as I wrote in my post on eating real food on a budget, we quickly discovered the true cost of cheap food.
+But as I wrote in my post on how to eat healthy on a budget, we quickly discovered the true cost of cheap food.
 Soon after we said “I do” my health was wrecked, and we were told not to even try starting a family because I was too weak.

 So we changed.
 With every pay increase, we bought better food.
 When we got raises no one could even tell, because our house, clothes and cars looked pretty much the same.
 Mr. Budget knew, though.
 He saw our grocery bill climbing like a sherpa with his pants on fire.